iterative/dvc.org/static/docs/commands-reference/checkout.md

         path: model.pkl
 ```

-but if you check the `model.pkl` it is still the same:
+but if you check the `model.pkl` the file is still the same:

 ```dvc
     $ md5 model.pkl